Jeep Wrangler: Manufacturing

-Jeep YJ models were manufactured between 1986 and 1995 at Brampton Assembly, and subsequently at the Toledo South Assembly plant.
+Jeep YJ models were manufactured from 1986 and 1995 at Brampton Assembly, and subsequently at the Toledo South Assembly plant.
 A major difference in the 1987–1995 models were the rectangular headlights, which reverted to rounded ones in the TJ and then JK versions.
 In 2006, Wrangler production was moved to Toledo Complex.
 Post-2006 Wranglers were set apart from their predecessors by the angle of the grille.
 In all previous models, the grille was flat and even with the front fenders.
 The newer Wrangler was constructed with a grille that angled out from the top and then continued in a straight line from the midway point, toward the bottom.
 This decreased the hood length while increasing the length of the fenders.
 In more recent models, this angle has been lowered more toward the bottom of the grille.
 In Egypt, the YJ was produced in both short and long-wheelbase versions.
 The extended wheelbase retained the 2-door design and was dubbed LJ (or labeled as YJL in Egypt's Owner's Manual).
 The long-wheelbase continued as TJL (aka J8), inspiring the JK's 4-door version.